Introduction for the Polystyrene Hydraulic compactor II

 Energy efficiency: Consider compactors that incorporate energy-saving features or technologies to optimize energy consumption during the compression process.

-Maintenance and durability: Choose a compactor with durable construction, easy maintenance procedures, and availability of spare parts to ensure long-term reliability.
+Maintenance and durability: Choose a roller with durable construction, simple maintenance procedures and adequate spare parts.
+To ensure long-term reliability.

 Q: Can a hydraulic compactor for EPS handle other types of foam materials?

-A: While hydraulic compactors for EPS are specifically designed for EPS foam, some machines may have the capability to process other foam materials such as EPP (Expanded Polypropylene) or EPE (Expanded Polyethylene).
+Answer: Although EPS hydraulic compactors are specifically designed for EPS foam.
+But some machines may have the ability to handle other foam materials, such as EPP or EPE.
 However, it is essential to consult with the manufacturer to ensure compatibility and optimal performance.

 Q: What is the output density achieved by a hydraulic compactor for EPS?